yedivanseven/CheckerPy/README.md

     print(f'{name} is {age} years old.')
 ```
 To skip checking one of the tuple elements for type, pass a tuple containing
-the `Ellipsis` literal `...` at the position of the element in question.
+the ellipsis literal `...` at the position of the element in question.
 ```python
 @Typed((..., (int, float)))
 def show_age(specs):